3 Tips on Remaining Active After a Disability

 Most doctors tell disabled patients to aim for approximately 2.5 hours of aerobic activity every week.
 However, the type of activity and the length will vary depending on the nature of the disability and the patient’s previous fitness level.

-go to site 2.
-Embrace a New Outlook on Health and Fitness
+2. Embrace a New Outlook on Health and Fitness

 To most people, exercise is a way to achieve a certain appearance.
 They use weight lifting to build muscle and cardio to keep skinny.